ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 ### 4.1 ID Generator
 #### 4.1.1 Machine ID Generator

-Upon receiving a request to generate Machine ID, the system generates Machine ID as per default Machine ID generation logic as mentioned below
+Upon receiving a request to generate Machine ID, the system generates Machine ID as per default Machine ID generation logic as mentioned below:
 1. Machine ID should only be numeric
 1. Machine ID generated should be of length of 5 digits
 1. Each new Machine ID should be incremented by 1 for each new request